chidebeprince/Aptos-nft-marketplace-bounty/README.md

 * `npm install react-router-dom --legacy-peer-deps`
 * `npm start` (to start the frontend server)

-Your all set to explore the new features!!!
+Now you're all set to explore the new features!!!

 # New Features
 ## 1. NFT Transfer Feature